Craig Allen’s Fun Facts: “Born To Run”

 A page of Bruce's early "Born To Run" lyrics, written in blue ink, on a notepad, sold for $197,000.00 at auction in New York City, on December 5, 2013.

-But, while Bruce and Governor Christie's politics diverge...you probably remember that they did "hug it out," during "Sandy" in 2012.
+But, while Bruce and the former Governor's politics diverge...you probably remember that they did "hug it out," during "Sandy" in 2012.